spocon/lovspotify-frontend/README.md

 # lovspotify-frontend
-Collection of views for the frontend of lovspotify
+Collection of themes for lovspotify

 # How to build project